Zhima-Mochi/reading-report/Implementing Domain-Driven Design/Repositories/repositories.md

 uow.Commit()
 ```

-Frameworks detect dirty objects—common in Java and .NET, rare in Go.
+Frameworks detect dirty objects—common in Java and .NET.
+Go’s popular libraries, such as GORM, follow an Active Record style that still expects explicit persistence calls, so transparent change tracking is uncommon.
 Collection-oriented repositories depend on change-tracking plus the surrounding Unit of Work to spot those updates.
-If Go ever had an ORM with state tracking, this is the model it would follow.
+If Go ever embraced a mainstream change-tracking ORM, this is the model it would follow.

 ### 3.2 Persistence-Oriented